-Paradise is an amazing dive site because of an enormous variety of big hard coral colonies and colourful sponges plus home to many barracuda, green morays and lobsters.
+Paradise is amazing dive site because of an enormous variety of big hard coral colonies and colourful sponges plus home to many barracuda, green morays and lobsters.

 Along the shoreline there is also a small cave that can be accessed on calm days where you will find large schools of glassy sweepers, numerous lobsters and crabs.